 Cushing can be a tricky disease – but we do love the challenge

-At Ellerslie Vet Clinic we enjoy complicated medical cases and we are skilled at helping you navigate the best approach for your furry friend.
+At Ellerslie Vet Clinic we enjoy complicated medical cases like Cushing and we are skilled at helping you navigate the best approach for your furry friend.

 Plainly spoken one could say the adrenal glands (two small glands located next to the kidneys in the abdomen) are producing excessive amounts of Cortisol, which is a hormone helping to regulate the body’s metabolism.
 Cortisol is released from the adrenal glands at times of stress to prepare the body for a flight or fight response.

 ACTH is the superior hormone, which is produced in the pituitary gland (at the base of the brain) and which controls the production and release of Cortisol from the adrenal glands.

 The Cortisol level in the blood of healthy animals varies a lot as the body’s demand varies.

 Cushing’s affected dogs have a permanent overproduction of Cortisol due to a tumor in either the pituitary gland or the adrenal gland/s.